changeworld/azure-docs.pl-pl/articles/virtual-machines/workloads/sap/deployment-guide.md

 #### <a name="join-a-domain-windows-only"></a>Przyłącz do domeny (tylko Windows)

-Jeśli wdrożenie systemu Azure jest połączona z wystąpienia usługi Active Directory i DNS w środowisku lokalnym za pośrednictwem platformy Azure połączenia sieci VPN lokacja lokacja lub ExpressRoute (jest to nazywane *między środowiskami lokalnymi* w [planowanie maszyn wirtualnych platformy Azure i wdrażanie środowiska SAP NetWeaver][planning-guide]), oczekuje się, że maszyna wirtualna jest przyłączania do domeny w środowisku lokalnym.
-Aby uzyskać więcej informacji dotyczących tego zadania, zobacz [dołączyć Maszynę wirtualną do domeny lokalnej (tylko Windows)][deployment-guide-4.3].
+Jeśli wdrożenie systemu Azure jest połączona z wystąpienia usługi Active Directory i DNS w środowisku lokalnym za pośrednictwem platformy Azure połączenia sieci VPN lokacja lokacja lub ExpressRoute (jest to nazywane *między środowiskami lokalnymi* w [planowanie maszyn wirtualnych platformy Azure i wdrażanie środowiska SAP NetWeaver][planning-guide]), it is expected that the VM is joining an on-premises domain.
+For more information about considerations for this task, see [Join a VM to an on-premises domain (Windows only)][deployment-guide-4.3].

 #### <a name="configure-proxy-settings"></a>Skonfiguruj ustawienia serwera proxy